 After over 8 months in Jamaica, I have seen my fair share of the island.
 My work has taken me to some of the most remote nooks and crannies, normally where potatoes are grown (agricultural development project!), and I have circumnavigated the country multiple times.
 So really, it is only fair to unpack my experiences of some of the marvellous hidden gems in Jamaica with you fair readers!
-Off the beaten path destinations are not always easy to find in the small islands of the Caribbean, but they are always well worth the expedition!
+Off the beaten path destinations are not always easy to find in the small islands of the Caribbean, with all of the great reasons to visit Jamaica, they are always well worth the expedition!

 1. Best Place to Swim in Jamaica?
 The Blue Lagoon!